-This section addresses those situations where a child under the age of 16 has died, or where a child older than sixteen years, who is subject to a Child Protection Order has died and where the circumstances surrounding the death are considered to be suspicious and a caregiver is implicated in the child's death.
+This section addresses those situations where a child under the age of 18 has died, and where the circumstances surrounding the death are considered to be suspicious and a caregiver is implicated in the child's death.

 It addresses both the circumstances surrounding the child's death and risk to any other children.